FOLLOW US

 Advertisement

-Downcity refers to Providence’s historic downtown areas.
+Downcity refers to Providence's historic downtown areas.
 This tourist-friendly part of the city is home to landmark buildings like the Beneficent Congregational Church.
-If you’re interested in the city’s history, be sure to catch one of the many tours that operate there.
-On the other hand, if you don’t fancy a history lesson, consider taking one of the popular foodie tours that focus on Downcity’s most popular eateries and taverns.
+If you're interested in the city's history, be sure to catch one of the many tours that operate there.
+On the other hand, if you don't fancy a history lesson, consider taking one of the popular foodie tours focusing on Downcity's most popular eateries and taverns.
 There are more than 30 bars in the area as well as a multitude of boutiques and restaurants, many of which are situated in Victorian and Art Deco buildings.

 Advertisement